-Brexit will cause a remarkable shakeup within the transportation industry as freight flows, current policies, and regulations face extensive adjustments.
-What does the withdrawal mean for international shipping and how problematic will the new divide become?
+Brexit will cause a remarkable shakeup within the transportation industry as freight flows and as current policies and regulations face extensive adjustments.
+What does the withdrawal mean for international shipping and customs brokerage, and how problematic will the new divide become?

 What is Brexit?

 The United Kingdom's exit from the European Union is transforming trade with the EU and other strategic partners around the globe.
 What does this mean for transportation and logistics providers?

 The shipping landscape of Europe is about to be reshaped — altering the continent-wide flow of goods by all modes.
 American Shipper warns that supply chains perform best in fluid and stable environments and both are likely to be negatively impacted by Brexit.